letzgobrandon/FileShop/docs/backend/installation.md

 Add/Update the `BLOCKONOMICS_API_KEY` variable.
 The API Key can be received from your [Merchant Store Dashboard](https://www.blockonomics.co/merchants#/stores)

 Add/Update the `CALLBACK_SECRET` variable.
 This secret is used to validate the callbacks from Blockonmomics Server.
+You can choose any random long word to be `CALLBACK_SECRET`

 Blockonomics Callback URL will be `<protocol>//<your_domain>/api/order/callback/?secret=<your_CALLBACK_SECRET>` e.g. `https://api.example.com/api/order/callback/?secret=1234567899`